mlflow/mlflow/docs/source/model-registry.rst

 .. figure:: _static/images/oss_registry_4_model.png

-You can add or edit aliases and tags for a specific model version by clicking on the corresponding ``Add`` link or pencil icon in the model verison table.
+You can add or edit aliases and tags for a specific model version by clicking on the corresponding ``Add`` link or pencil icon in the model version table.

 .. figure:: _static/images/oss_registry_4b_model_alias.png